-As of this writing, the U.S. Department of Education announced that a final extension on the pause of federal student loan repayment, interest and collections is now January 31, 2022.
+As of this writing, the federal administration has extended the pause of federal student loan repayment, interest and collections to May 1, 2022.
 Borrowers have been allotted breathing room since March 2020 since loan payments, interest and collections have initially placed on hold as part of the CARES Act and have been extended.

-While the notice about “final extension” is not legally binding, the wording makes it clear that borrowers should be prepared to resume repayment by February 1, 2022.
+With the extended breathing room, borrowers should be prepared to resume repayment by May 1, 2022.

 As a national nonprofit focused on financial health and wellness, GreenPath Financial Wellness encourages borrowers to assess budgets and plan how to resume payments.

 For borrowers with steady income throughout the crisis, now is the time to examine one’s full financial picture to figure out how to set aside funds for repayment of paused student loan payments and interest when the temporary relief ends.

 If you were paying $400 a month for your student loans before the pandemic, where will you find that $400 in February and after?

 Your goal going forward is likely to avoid delinquency or default on your student debt.